top of page

 • It is important to wear a headset with a microphone, as this ensures that we can hear each other.

-Note - June recommends NOT doing counselling sessions in your car, for health and safety reasons.
+SAFETYPlease avoid doing telehealth sessions in your car, for health and safety reasons.
 In particular, it is very unsafe in Summer - both you and your phone may overheat!

 Advantages of telehealth counselling: